What Happens When you Die Without A Will in Texas

 These inheritance laws are rigid.
 They do not take into account your wishes and unique circumstances.
 They are simply the legislature’s best guess about how an average deceased Texan would want their property distributed.
 And sometimes they result in a distribution that seems neither fair nor equitable.

-Below is a summary of how property is distributed when someone dies without a Will in Texas.
+Below is a summary of the statutory rules that control who receives your property if you die without a Will in Texas.

 Who Inherits Property When a Single Person With No Children Dies Without a Will in Texas?

 If a you are single and die without a will in Texas, your property will be distributed as follows:

 - Your property will pass equally to your parents if both are living.
 If one parent has died, and you don’t have any siblings, then your estate will pass to your surviving parent.

 - However if you do have siblings or descendants of siblings (nieces and nephews), then your surviving parent would receive only half of the estate.
 Your siblings and descendants of deceased siblings would share the remaining one-half.

 - All of your estate would pass to your siblings or their descendants if you have no surviving parents.

 - If you have no surviving parents, siblings, or descendants of siblings, then your estate will be divided into two halves.
 One half will pass to relatives on your mother’s side.
 The other half will pass to relatives on your father’s side.

 - If one side of the family has died out, the surviving side of the family would inherit your entire estate.